johnypark/mytflib/README.md

-My Tensorflow Library is collection of codes for a more fluent tensorflow usage.
+My TensorFlow Library is a collection of codes for a more fluent tensorflow usage.

 It consist of four main parts.
  - 1. DataLoader